tlberglund/groovy-liquibase/README.md

 ## Author
 Work is currently being done by Tim Berglund of the [August Technology Group](http://augusttechgroup.com).

+Fork is being worked on by Erwin van Brandwijk intern of [42bv Netherlands](http://www.42.nl).

 ## License
 This code is released under the Apache Public License 2.0, just like Liquibase 2.0.